-Every home sale involves certain costs.
-Buyers and sellers usually split these costs, as the sales contract specifies.
+All residential real estate transactions incurs costs.
+Buyers and sellers usually share these closing costs, as the sales contract specifies.

-As indicated below, many of the costs result from getting your loan.
-At Coastal Mortgage Corp., we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".
+As indicated below, many of the buyer's costs cover the costs of getting the loan.
+At Coastal Mortgage Corp., we have extensive experience in residential mortgage lending, so we can compile a comprehensive report on costs related to your mortgage in your "Good Faith Estimate".

 Good Faith Estimates (GFEs)

-Buyers will get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
-The closing costs enumerated in the Good Faith Estimate are estimated based on Coastal Mortgage Corp.'s experience with mortgage loans, but costs usually vary a little bit between delivery of the Good Faith Estimate (GFE) and closing.
-We go over Good Faith Estimates with buyers almost every day, so we are happy to answer your questions about closing costs.
+Soon after you submit your application, we will give you a "Good Faith Estimate" of your closing costs.
+The closing costs spelled out in the GFE are estimated based on Coastal Mortgage Corp.'s experience with mortgage loans, but costs often vary a little bit between the Good Faith Estimate (GFE) and closing.
+We answer questions about these costs every day at Coastal Mortgage Corp., so please feel free to contact us if we can help answer your questions.

-Below you'll find a fairly general list of closing costs.
-We will always provide a specific list of your closing costs when we provide your Good Faith Estimate.
+Below you'll find a fairly general list of costs for buying a home.
+We will provide you with a specific list of your closing costs when we give you a Good Faith Estimate.